moshee/go-4chan-api/README.md

 A 4chan API client for Go.
-Supports the preliminary version of the API.
+Supports revision 26 (26 Nov 2012) of the API.

 [Documentation courtesy of GoPkgDoc.](http://go.pkgdoc.org/github.com/moshee/go-4chan-api)